ishaaq34/Chipseq_analysis_tutorial/src/15_visualization_heatmaps.md

 **Generating plots for all samples:**

 Repeat the above `computeMatrix` and `plotProfile` commands for all your samples (Input, H3K27me3, CEBPA) to create comprehensive visualization of ChIP-seq signal patterns.
-Each mark will show distinct enrichment profiles: active marks like H3K9ac peak sharply at promoters, repressive marks like H3K27me3 spread broadly across gene bodies, while Input controls show flat background signal.

 ---